samuelbran/Minimal-UI/readme.md

 ### For development

-- Run `npm i` to install dependencies.
+- Run `yarn` to install dependencies.
-- For development mode use `npm run dev`, for production ready code run `npm run build`.
+- For development mode use `yarn dev`, for production ready code run `yarn build`.

 This is an Open Source project, **PRs are open.**